Tree-based Learning for High-Fidelity Prediction of Chaos: Results

-As a prototypical discrete chaotic system, the H\'{e}non map serves to verify that TreeDOX can recreate chaotic dynamics.
-We generate training data from the H\'{e}non Map, $(x_{n+1}, y_{n+1}) = (1 - ax_n^2 + y_n, bx_n)$, where $a=1.4$ and $b=0.3$ by evolving the iteration scheme 100,000 times with the initial condition $(x_0,y_0)=(0,0)$ and removing 10 transient iterations, then use TreeDOX to predict the latter 60,000 test iterations.
-Using $\xi=1$ and a p-value of 0.05, TreeDOX selected $k=8$ total time delays according to Eqn. \ref{k}.
-Fig. \ref{fig:henon} displays the trajectories of both the test data, ${(x_n,y_n)}_{n=100,001}^{160,000}$, and predicted data, ${(\tilde{x}_n,\tilde{y}_n)}_{n=100,001}^{160,000}$.
-We compare the complexity of the resulting chaotic attractors via correlation dimension, $D_2$ \cite{grassberger1983characterization}.
-Figs. \ref{fig:lmdynamics} and \ref{fig:lmbifurcation} show similar results for the Logistic Map.
+As a prototypical discrete chaotic system, the H\'{e}non map is used to verify that TreeDOX can recreate chaotic dynamics.
+We generate training data from the H\'{e}non map, $(x_{n+1}, y_{n+1}) = (1 - ax_n^2 + y_n, bx_n)$, where $a=1.4$, $b=0.3$, and $(x_0,y_0)=(0,0)$. $25,000$ and $50,000$ training and testing points are used, respectively.
+Using $\xi=1$ and a quantile threshold of 0.5, TreeDOX selected $k=16$ according to Eqn.~\ref{k}.
+Using $\vec{FI}$ from ETR \#1, $p=13$ of $kD=32$ possible features are greater than $FI_0$.
+Fig.~\ref{fig:henon} displays the trajectories of both the test and predicted data.
+We compare the complexity of the resulting chaotic attractors via correlation dimension, $D_2$ \cite{grassberger1983characterization}, which necessitates a large test set for numerical stability purposes.
+Supplementary Figs. 3 and 4 show similar results for the logistic map, another archetypal discrete dynamical system.
+While these findings are not essential for demonstrating the effectiveness of TreeDOX, they do offer valuable insights, including a detailed recreation of the logistic map's bifurcation diagram.